 This course provides an introduction to the broad range of forensic services offered by crime labs.
 The student gains an understanding of the scientific basis of forensic services through a general study of biology, chemistry, physics, and statistics.
 Topics include processing a crime scene, trace and contact evidence, identification of body fluids, DNA analysis, drugs of abuse, bloodstain patterns, fingerprints, and firearms.
 The student performs selected forensic techniques in the laboratory.
 Satisfies the Science requirement of the Liberal Arts Curriculum.
 Fall and spring semesters.
 3 credits.
 Fee.

 Interm Bloodstain Pattern Analysis (SFN 205)

 A study of laboratory, enhancement, and reconstructive techniques of bloodstain pattern analysis.
 The students create crime scenes and learn interpretation of bloodstain patterns including the string method.
 Weekly two-hour laboratory.
 Prerequisite: SFN105.
 Fall semester.
 1 credit.
 Fee.

 Criminalistics (SFN 300)

 A study of the theory and practice of physical evidence analysis performed at the crime scene and in the crime lab.
-Topics include organic and inorganic spectroscopic techniques, microscopes, controlled substances, toxicology, serology, DNA, hairs, fibers, arson and explosives analysis, fingerprints, and firearms and tool mark.
+Topics include organic and inorganic spectroscopic techniques, microscopes, controlled substances, toxicology, serology, DNA, hairs, fibers, arson analysis, fingerprints, and firearms and tool mark.
 Prerequisites: SCH210, SCH211, and SFN105.
 Corequisite: SFN301.
 Spring semester.
 3 credits.